hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ## Summary

 This proposal outlines the design specification of rosters to support Threshold Signature Scheme (TSS) block signing.
-It details the roster's lifecycle, data storage, API, DevOps workflow, and changes necessary changes to associated components within the platform.
+It details the roster's lifecycle, data storage, API, DevOps workflow, and necessary changes to associated components within the platform.

 |      Metadata      |                   Entities                    |